openziti/ziti-sdk-c/README.md

 <h2>What Is Ziti</h2>

 Ziti is the name of NetFoundry's open source network overlay.
-The goal of Ziti is to reinvent neworking by providing secure, scalable connectivity as a network overlay over existing underlay networks.
+The goal of Ziti is to reinvent networking by providing secure, scalable connectivity as a network overlay over existing underlay networks.

 <h2>Status</h2>